probmods/probmods2/chapters/inference-algorithms.md

 viz.marginals(post)
 ~~~~

-Run this code, then try using MCMC to achieve the same result.
-You'll notice that MCMC takes significantly more steps/samples to converge.

 The default guide family is constructed by replacing the arguments of random choices in the program with free parameters, which it then optimizes.
 This approach is known as *mean-field variational inference*: approximating the posterior with a product of independent distributions (one for each random choice in the program).
 Though it can be very useful, the mean-field approximation necessarily fails to capture correlation between variables.
 To see this, return to the model we used to explain the checkershaddow illusion: